 Portuguese Statutes of Limitations:

-- Oral Agreements: 5 to 20 years (if it's considered valid)
+Oral Agreements: 5 - 20 years (if it's considered valid)

 The Portuguese legal system is slow and deliberate, with many cases taking years to resolve.
 In an effort to address this problem, the previous government introduced reforms in litigation procedures and public administration in 2007.
 These reforms were intended to reduce delays in the justice system and improve efficiency by reorganizing the court system and redefining court jurisdictions.
 The system, however, remains hampered by a bloated judiciary, inexperienced personnel, and an appointment system based on patronage.
 The current government is implementing further judicial sector reform, as mandated by the EU/IMF bailout agreement, to improve efficiency, provide arbitration and mediation mechanisms, and simplify the bankruptcy law.

 Coface Country Rating: B -- Political and economic uncertainties and an occasionally difficult business environment can affect corporate payment behavior.
 Corporate default probability is appreciable.